How Clinical Labs, Phlebotomists, and Urgent Care Centers Support Healthcare

 Contrary to popular belief, an urgent care and walk-in clinic are not the same, but they both provide important services to patients.
 A walk-in clinic usually provides acute services to address immediate patient needs whereas an urgent care provides comprehensive services.
 Urgent care facilities usually incorporate a walk-in component as a way for patients to access the care they need.

 These facilities that currently have the skilled labor to perform blood draws and specimen collections in place can join our MAP: Medical Access Point™ Network.
-As a MAP, these facilities can promote their other services, earn revenue on their existing labor, and connect with specialty labs on the MOMS network to expand their testing capabilities.
+As a MAP, these facilities can promote their other services, earn revenue from their existing labor, and connect with specialty labs on the MOMS network to expand their testing capabilities.

 As demographic needs change, the healthcare system must follow suit.
 Younger patients and adults now live in a society filled with instant gratification.
 The traditional ways of receiving medical care can be a long process, whereas going to an urgent care is much quicker.